nathanl/authority/README.markdown

 <a name="installation">
 ## Installation

-Starting from a clean commit status, add `authority` to your Gemfile, `bundle`, then `rails g authority:install`.
+Starting from a clean commit status, add `authority` to your Gemfile, then `bundle`.

+If you're using Rails, run `rails g authority:install`.
+Otherwise, pass a block to `Authority.configure` with [configuration options](https://github.com/nathanl/authority/blob/master/lib/generators/templates/authority_initializer.rb) somewhere when your application boots up.

 <a name="defining_your_abilities">
 ## Defining Your Abilities